pytest-dev/pytest/doc/en/writing_plugins.rst

-However for this to have any effect the module must not be imported already; if it was already imported at the time the ``pytest_plugins`` statement is processed, a warning will result and assertions inside the plugin will not be re-written.
+However for this to have any effect the module must not be imported already; if it was already imported at the time the ``pytest_plugins`` statement is processed, a warning will result and assertions inside the plugin will not be rewritten.
 To fix this you can either call :func:`pytest.register_assert_rewrite` yourself before the module is imported, or you can arrange the code to delay the importing until after the plugin is registered.